libmpix/libmpix/docs/page_architecture.md

 [#3](https://bitbanksoftware.blogspot.com/2024/01/surprise-esp32-s3-has-few-simd.html).

-**libmpix** mixes SIMD instructions, hardware accelerators and software to process video data as efficiently as a chip permits, with RAM down to a few hundread kilobytes.
+**libmpix** mixes SIMD instructions, hardware accelerators and software to process video data as efficiently as a chip permits, with RAM down to a few hundred kilobytes.

 ## Original idea